 In July, barely three months after launching the first charging station in Sokoto, another charging station was commissioned in Lagos, Nigeria.
 This project was led by the National Automotive Design and Development Agency (NADDC), under the Elective Vehicle Pilot Project.
 The Charging station is a full solar-powered electric charging station in Lagos.
 This project was done in collaboration with the University of Lagos and Hyundai Motors, Nigeria.

-Universities have represented a choice location for installing charging stations.
+Universities have represented a choice of location for installing charging stations.
 This is because the Nigerian government seeks to allow students to have first-hand experience with the latest innovations in mobility and renewable power technology.
 The charging station is equipped with deep cycle batteries of up to 95 kWh storage capacity.

 Electric vehicles are becoming more embraced by Nigerians.
 With time, more charging stations will be installed across the country.